sinisa-susnjar/anagram/README.md

 funny little experiment, i.e. take the results with a grain of salt.

 There were a few noteworthy points during that exercise:
-	1) Python is a lot faster than Perl (what happened?
-Perl was supposed to be the go-to language for text processing?)
+* Python is a lot faster than Perl (what happened?
+Perl was supposed to be the go-to language for text
-	2) The compile time of C++ sucks - even for such a trivial program
+* The compile time of C++ sucks - even for such a trivial program
-	3) Rust made great progress - both in terms of runtime and compile time performance
+* Rust made great progress - both in terms of runtime and compile time performance
-	4) Although Perl 6 / Rakudo has made great progress to catch up in terms of performance in recent years and it is a beautyful language, the runtime is still abysmal
+* Although Perl 6 / Rakudo has made great progress to catch up in terms of performance in recent years and it is a beautyful language, the runtime is still abysmal
-	5) C for the win!
+* C for the win!

 All examples were tested on Ubuntu 18.04, the used compilers / interpreters were:
-	C:      gcc 7.3.0 (uses glibc GHashTable and GArray) C++:    clang++ 7.0.0
+* C:      gcc 7.3.0 (uses glibc GHashTable and GArray)
+* C++:    clang++ 7.0.0
-	Rust:   rustc 1.35.0-nightly
+* Rust:   rustc 1.35.0-nightly
-	D:      ldc2 1.15.0-beta1
+* D:      ldc2 1.15.0-beta1
-	Perl:   v5.26.1
+* Perl:   v5.26.1
-	Python: 3.6.7
+* Python: 3.6.7
-	Perl 6: 2018.12 / 6.d
+* Perl 6: 2018.12 / 6.d

 ## Runtimes
 	C:      0:00.32 real, 0.29 user, 0.02 sys